vpereira/opensuse-python-datascience/README.md

 # opensuse-python-datascience

-openSUSE 13.2 container with all python tools for data science.
+openSUSE 13.2 docker image with all python tools for data science.
+It's goal is to run locally, to avoid to install stuffs in your host.
+If you want to expose it as a service, there are better images on dockerhub (with TLS and password support).

+## Status: Maintained

 The container has the following components installed: